gmc-code/PC-Microbit-Extension-backup/docs/classes/Classes_as_objects.rst

 Objects
 ----------------------

-| In Python, strings, integers, floats, lists, tuples, dictionaries etc. are objects, with their own data and methods.
+| In Python, strings, integers, floats, lists, tuples, dictionaries etc. are objects with their own data and methods.
 | Every object has:
 * a type
 * data